No Need to Get Cross With Me

 So where does that leave us?
 Well, visitors to the Wilbur Cross gallery won’t necessarily glean much of what I have provided you here.
 There is sort of a rotunda room with large wall displays with various narratives about the school’s history.
 But they seem to have put a premium on “hipness” rather than what someone must have felt was boring history.
 That’s what my pictures depict here.

 Ice polo?!
 Yup.
 In fact, I just Googled the phrase and the first hit was from a UConn publication!
-Yet another one of those reaffirming moments I experience while writing this blog.
+Yet another one of those reaffirming moments I experience while writing this website.

 There were three team sports in Storrs in the 1890s: football, baseball, and ice polo – a game similar to hockey but with shorter sticks and a ball instead of a puck.
 This photo is of the Storrs Agricultural School ice polo team in about 1891, playing on the Duck Pond (Swan Lake).
 Ice polo, which developed in the United States, was replaced by ice hockey – which developed in Canada – early in the 20th century.
 This view looks southeast toward (from left) the Storrs Agricultural Experiment Station, the chemistry laboratory, and Old Main.
 Behind the windmill of the water well is the rear of Gold Hall, a men’s dormitory.
 Women began to attend SAS as commuters in the fall of 1891.